KhaledTaymour/popular-news-articles/README.md

 1. You can clone it : `git clone git@github.com:KhaledTaymour/fx-currencies.git`\
     or `git clone git@github.com:KhaledTaymour/popular-news-articles.git`.
 2.  run `npm ci` or `npm install`.
+3.  create a file in the root directory called `.env` and add the NY Times key as `VITE_NYTIME_KEY=ABC` replace ABD with your own key.
-3.  run `npm run dev` and open "http://localhost:3006/" or `npm run build`.
+4.  run `npm run dev` and open "http://localhost:3006/" or `npm run build`.

 ## Available Scripts